iMac0de/JPRequest/README.md

 JPRequest
 =========

-JPRequest is a simple Objective-C object to send and receive POST and GET data from a webservice
+JPRequest is a simple multi-threading Objective-C object to send and receive POST and GET data from a webservice.

 How To Use It ?
 ===============